-For delivery of registration documents and/or bank guarantee in person or by courier to Nkom, please make an appointment with Nkom beforehand.
+For delivery in person or by courier to Nkom, please make an appointment with Nkom beforehand.
 Please contact Anja Vimme Skadal (avi@nkom.no) or Vibeke Skofsrud (vsk@nkom.no) by email or phone, telephone number; +47 22 82 46 00.